Yisas/yisas.github.io/index.md

     alt: "The Plight of Knights and Sight"
     title: "The Plight of Knights and Sight"
     excerpt: "A 3D video game prototype produced in 10 weeks for the 2018 submission for the Ubisoft Game Lab competition.
-	A networked 2-player puzzle game where player's have different perceptions of the level they inhabit.
+	A networked 2-player puzzle game where players have different perceptions of the level they inhabit.
 	2 Xbox controllers and a LAN connection is required."
     url: "/plight/"
     btn_class: "btn--primary"